-Domain: E78 Collection Range: E39 Actor

-Scope note: This property identifies the E39 Actor or Actors who assume or have assumed overall curatorial responsibility for an E78 Collection.
+Domain: Range: Quantification: E78 Collection E39 Actor many to many, necessary (1,n:0,n) Scope note: This property identifies the E39 Actor or Actors who assume or have assumed overall curatorial responsibility for an E78 Collection.
 This property is effectively a short-cut.
 It does not allow a history of curation to be recorded.
 This would require use of an Event assigning responsibility for a Collection to a curator.

-• the Robert Opie Collection (E78) has current or former curator Robert Opie (E39)
+Examples: • the Robert Opie Collection (E78) has current or former curator Robert Opie (E39)